portotype/decodeportugal.com/README.md

 This is a short guide on opening and running companies in Portugal.

-This is a Work in Progress ⚠️, we're about 1/3 of the way.
+This is a Work in Progress ⚠️, we're about 50% of the way.
 Main topics:

+- ✔️ General
 - ✔️ Opening for business
 - Running a business
 - Closing a business